hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 default=3.10.17
 ```

 And replace the above example with the `label` of the boot entry you need to boot.
+Skip to the next section.

 If it doesn't boot correctly, you've likely made a typo, or missed a step.
-Boot back into the Slackware install USB and make the installer aware of the existing LVM volumes using:
+In that case, boot back into the Slackware install USB and make the installer aware of the existing LVM volumes using:

 ```
 vgchange -ay